lhelms2/howto_rtd/docs/source/quick_rst.rst

 Images
 -------

-Images can be inserted using .. image:: path/filename.jpg or .. figure:: path/filename.jpg.
+Images are inserted using .. image:: path/filename.jpg or .. figure:: path/filename.jpg.

 A figure is an image with a caption.